This program is available at the Start here, finish there location.

 1. Appropriate American College Test (ACT) or college placement test scores or completion of college preparatory coursework as listed below.

-- Test out of college developmental/elementary algebra, OR completion of MTH 0750 with a grade of C or higher.
+Test out of college algebra, OR completion of MTH 1280 with a grade of C or higher.

 2. Overall and program-related GPA of 2.75.
 (Program-related GPA is defined as the average GPA of program specific coursework excluding the Success course).